booyaa/hello-waveshare-epaper-display/README.md

 I've got a 2.13 inch e-Paper [HAT][ws_main] by Waveshare.
 I've created this repo for experimenting on the best ways to push data onto it.

+## Tasks

+- [ ] - Pillow fight needs to be able to handle black and red images

 ## Specification

 - Resolution: 250 x 122 pixels